+Minnesota Housing does not anticipate that a grant award will be sufficient to meet all community needs related to homelessness and housing instability.
 In addition, Minnesota Housing recognizes that applicants are uniquely positioned to identify the most impactful and strategic uses of these resources to leverage other local funds, resources, and opportunities.
 Applicants are encouraged but not required to identify additional local resources (including existing programs, capacity, or financial resources) that will be leveraged through their proposed program.

-Eligible Applicants
+Eligible Grantees

-Eligible applicants include:
+Eligible grantees include:

-- Tribal Nations - Twin Cities metropolitan area: A county (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington) or a community-based nonprofit organization. - Non-metropolitan area (Greater Minnesota): A county, a group of contiguous counties jointly acting together, or a community-based nonprofit organization.
+- Tribal nations - Twin Cities metropolitan area: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties - Non-metropolitan area (Greater Minnesota): A county, a group of contiguous counties jointly acting together, or a community-based nonprofit organization with a sponsoring resolution from each of the county boards located within the operating jurisdiction